web-infra-dev/rsbuild/packages/document/docs/en/config/dev/startUrl.md

 ### Port placeholder

-Since the port number may change, you can use the `<port>` placeholder to refer to the current port number, and Builder will automatically replace the placeholder with the actual listening port number.
+Since the port number may change, you can use the `<port>` placeholder to refer to the current port number, and Rsbuild will automatically replace the placeholder with the actual listening port number.

 ```js
 export default {